b00tc4mp/letscoder-bootcamp-202010/staff/marta-cervera/challenges/calculator-app/calculadora. 2/README.md

 - Divide
 - Multiply
 ## Index.html
-The app structure is rectangle that inside, it has a structure of buttons taht corresponds with numbers and operations.
-Above the buttos there is a place in which area, the numbers are going to appear as soon as you press the botton.
+The app structure is rectangle that inside, it has a structure of buttons that corresponds with numbers and operations.
+Above the buttons, there is a place in which area, the numbers will appear as soon as you press the botton.